 It’s incredibly easy to fall into unhealthy habits during this time, and if you have found this to be true for you, that’s okay!
 Beating yourself up over it doesn’t help anything.
 But maybe now that the novelty of this at-home life has begun to lessen, perhaps we can all use the time from this point forward to really get back to basics of good health, so that when life does return to a little bit more of a normal pattern, we have healthy habits ingrained in us that we can carry forward!

-So with that, there are four pillars of health that we’ve outlined over the course of the month on our Instagram Page.
-(Do you follow us yet?
-If not, feel free to now!)
-They are: diet, exercise, sleep and supplements.
+Our four pillars of health are diet, exercise, sleep and supplements.
 They really get all the basics covered, and lay the groundwork for a healthy, solid foundation.
 And with a healthy foundation, you can feel more like you and thrive!

 So let’s dive into the Four Pillars, and the strategies you can apply within each!